Local SEO in 2026: What Ranks in Maps, AI Search and the Profile Mistake That Costs Weeks

 Voice Search Behaviour Explained

-"Where is the nearest plumber open now?" represents typical voice search behaviour compared to the typed query "plumber near me."
-Optimising for these conversational, question-based queries requires different content strategies than traditional keyword targeting.
+Voice queries differ from typed searches.
+Voice queries are usually more conversational than typed searches, so structure local pages around complete customer questions rather than only short keyword phrases.
+People speak naturally and ask complete questions.
+"Where is the nearest plumber open now?" is typical voice behaviour, compared to the typed query "plumber near me".
+Optimising for these conversational, question-based queries needs a different content approach to traditional keyword targeting.

 Optimising for Voice Results

 40.7% of voice search answers come from featured snippets, and over 80% come from the top three search results.
-Earning these positions for local queries means optimising content to directly answer common questions.
+Earning those positions for local queries means writing content that directly answers common questions.

-Create FAQ content addressing the specific questions customers ask about your business and industry.
-Structure answers concisely, aiming for responses of 15-30 words that are easy for voice assistants to read aloud.
-Use question phrases naturally in your content, including:
+Create FAQ content that addresses the specific questions customers ask, and keep answers concise, around 15 to 30 words, so voice assistants can read them aloud.
+Use natural question phrases in your content, including:

-Structured data markup helps search engines understand the context of your content.
-The FAQ schema and LocalBusiness schema increase the likelihood of appearing in voice results.
-Implement schema for your:
+Structured data also helps.
+FAQ schema and LocalBusiness schema increase your chances of appearing in voice results, so implement schema for your:

 Local Voice Search Opportunities